cal-cs184-student/hw-webpages-rk/hw2/index.md

 ### Part 3: Area-weighted vertex normals

 We calculate the area-weighted normals of all of the neighboring triangles to the vertex.
 We then average this out and normalized the result.
 We iterated through all of the neighboring triangles using a loop.

-#### TODO: add more detail
+We did this by first getting the 3 relevant vertices using our half-edge traversal method.
+We then got the unit vector for the face normal and multiplied this by our calculated area of the triangle.

 | teapot.dae without Phong shading | teapot.dae with Phong shading |
 | :----: | :----: |